 Optionally add red pepper flakes to make it spicy.

-To make your avocado hummus dip is super easy as putting all the ingredients in a high-speed blender (affiliate link), immersion blender, vitamin, nutribullet, or food processor, then blending until you have a creamy dip.
+Making your avocado hummus dip is super easy as putting all the ingredients in a high-speed blender (affiliate link), immersion blender, vitamin, nutribullet, or food processor, then blending until you have a creamy dip.

 💡 Pro tip